12 Things You Need to Know About Your Nest Thermostat

 If you want to lock your Nest:

-• Press the Settings icon, scroll to the bottom and locate the function listed as Lock.
+• Press the Settings icon, scroll to the bottom and find Lock.

-• Enter a 4-digit pin number you can remember, and do so twice.
+• Enter a 4-digit pin number you can remember, and keep in mind this has to be entered twice.

-• For locking a Nest in Heat or Cool mode, define your maximum and minimum temperature range and then press Lock at the bottom of the screen.
+• For locking a Nest in Heat or Cool mode, define your maximum and minimum temperature range before tapping Lock at the bottom of the screen.

 When you're ready to unlock the Nest, open the settings and choose Unlock.
-As soon as you've provided your 4-digit pin, the Nest will be unlocked.
+As soon as you've provided your 4-digit pin, your device will be unlocked.

-8. Controlling Your Nest Thermostat from Your Phone
+8. Adjusting a Nest Thermostat from Your Phone

-Before you can control a Nest on your phone with Google Home or the Nest app, you need to follow a few steps:
+Before you can make adjustments for a Nest on your phone with Google Home or the Nest app, you need to follow a few steps:

 • Download the Google Home app or, with premium Nest models, the Nest app to your phone.